 Add decorating clauses to your tenancy agreements

 The tenancy agreement is where you put in writing what you will and will not accept.
 So, if you are happy to let tenants paint walls but not put up shelves, put this in writing.
 The more detail the better.
-Try to cover every possibility in plain English.
+Try to cover every possibility as clearly as possible.

 Decide whether you want tenants to return the property to its original state at the end of the tenancy.
 For example, if you hand it over with magnolia walls and white woodwork, put in writing that this is how the property should be returned to you.
 You can even go as far as to state the exact shade or brand of paint you want a tenant to use.